Introducing a Crate to a Puppy

 - To begin with you will need to leave the crate set up all the time.
 Later you may prefer not to, and some crates including the ones I sell, fold flat for easy storage when not in use.

-- When left in the crate your dog should have a toy or chew bone to keep him occupied when awake, soft bedding to sleep on, I prefer Vet Bed or the equivalent and a drink of water.
+- When left in the crate your dog should have a toy or chew bone to keep him occupied when awake, soft bedding to sleep on, I prefer Vet Bed or the equivalent, and a drink of water.
 Get a coop cup it clips or screws on the inside of the crate, then you don’t get spills or the puppy playing with the water.

 - Initially feed the dog in the crate every day, with the door open.
 This is an easy way to get him to like it.
 You should not be closing the door overnight until about 12 weeks of age, as the dog may become very distressed as it is unable to control bowel or bladder movements until this age.
+Therefore a playpen will allow the puppy to be safe and secure, and still be able to toilet overnight during this critical period

 - To keep the puppy safe whilst you are acclimatising it to the crate.
 Purchase a playpen these are available in most pet stores and I also sell what I believe are the finest and safest on the market.
+See HERE

 - Set the crate up in a quiet corner, and put the dog's bed into it.
 At this stage, leave the door pinned open, so that the dog is never fastened in by mistake and therefore never gets overly stressed.